 “Ideally an artist who passes through us will have learned everything there is to know about making it on their own.”
 Clovis McEvoy speaks with founders and industry experts about how web3 is redefining record labels, and what it means for artists.

 Generative music, so far, hasn’t left the same impact as generative art in web3 culture.
 Weav is trying to change that, making it easy for anyone to create a truly unique song.
 Clovis McEvoy speaks to Weav’s Keit Kollo and Mansimran Singh about adaptive music in web3, making tools accessible, and their plans for the metaverse.

 omgkirby have been in the vanguard of web3’s generative music scene.
 With sell-out collections and millions of listeners on Spotify, they are pioneering new models of music ownership and are the closest that web3 music has come to going mainstream.
 They speak to Clovis McEvoy about redefining “what’s possible with music creation” and their unprecedented generative collection with Channel Tres.

 Lagos-born and London-based, Nissi Ogulu is telling stories about the breadth of African musical culture.
 The artist talks to Clovis McEvoy about her recent exhibition, African creativity, and how web3 is making a career in art accessible.

 After a burgeoning music career that stalled during Covid, Violetta Zironi wanted to do more than TikTok lip syncs.
 Speaking to Clovis McEvoy, she explains how web3 has enabled her to “find my people” and truly create the music that she wants to create.

-EXCLUSIVE: one of the UK's most exciting musical talents, Aitch tells Culture3 why NFTs were “an obvious step” and how he is leaning into web3's core features to build a stronger relationship with his fans.
+One of the UK's most exciting musical talents, Aitch tells Culture3 why NFTs were “an obvious step” and how he is leaning into the blockchain to build a stronger relationship with his fans.
 Clovis McEvoy explains what makes this is a big step for web3, Aitch, and LimeWire — and why it is one to watch.